 In Denmark, dentists work within

-The Danish healthcare system is based on the principle of equal access to the healthcare system’s services for all citizens.
+Denmark is characterised by having a preventive dental care.
+Therefore, general dentists/dental surgeries are the most visited.
+Moreover, the Danish healthcare system is based on the principle of equal access to the healthcare system’s services for all citizens.
 The government pays a portion of dental costs according to the age of the people.
-Dentists in Denmark, usually, work in a team with dental assistants and hygienists.
+Dentists in Denmark usually work in a team with dental assistants and hygienists.

 Further, if you are a specialist dentist, you can also work as a specialist in dental, oral and jaw surgery, which deals with the diagnosis and treatment of facial trauma, benign disorders and infectious conditions in the teeth of the mouth and jaws, as well as congenital, growth and acquired malformations as well as diseases of the oral cavity and the jaw/facial regions.